ginopalazzo/ginopalazzo.github.io/_posts/2018-02-21-shp-2-geojson.markdown

 categories: ["Data", "Visualization"]
 ---
 ## Overview
-Public administrations usually provides maps and public records in shapefile formats.
+Public administrations usually provide maps and public records in shapefile formats.

 ## Shapefile

-The shapefile is a geospatial vector data format introduced in the earlies 90s .
-Actually is a collection of three files:
+The shapefile is a geospatial vector data format introduced in the early 90's .
+Actually, it is a collection of three files:
 - `.shp: binary shapes (polygon...), the geometry itself.
 - `.dbf`: data of shapes or records.
 In dBase format.
 - `.shx`: shape index format for quicker indexing.

-Other files like `.proj`, `.shp.xml`, `.sbn` ... may be include.
+Other files like `.proj`, `.shp.xml`, `.sbn` ... may be included.

 In this example we are going to use the Spanish [census section](http://en.eustat.eus/documentos/elem_3830/definicion.html) shapefile ([INE Cartografía digitalizada](http://www.ine.es/censos2011_datos/cen11_datos_resultados_seccen.htm)):